-The first part of the Resourcing Strategy consists of Council's Long Term Financial Plan (LTFP).
-The LTFP is Council's ten-year financial planning document and the emphasis is on long term financial sustainability.
-Financial sustainability is one of the key issues facing local government due to several contributing factors including cost shifting from other levels of government, ageing infrastructure and constraints on revenue growth.
+The second part of the Resourcing Strategy consists of Council's Long Term Financial Plan (LTFP).
+The LTFP is Council's ten-year financial planning document with an emphasis on long term financial sustainability.
+Financial sustainability is one of the key issues facing local government due to several contributing factors.
+This includes cost shifting from other levels of government, ageing infrastructure and constraints on revenue growth.
 A financially sustainable Council is one that has the ability to fund ongoing service delivery and renew and replace assets without imposing excessive debt or rate increases on future generations.
-This is an important document, which will test the community aspirations and goals against financial realities.
+This is an important document, which is used to test the community aspirations and goals against financial realities.
 Contained in this plan are:

-- assumptions used to develop the plan; - financial modelling for different scenarios; - projected income and expenditure, balance sheet and cash-flow statements; and - methods of monitoring financial performance.
+- assumptions used to develop the plan - financial modelling for different scenarios - projected income and expenditure, balance sheet and cash-flow statements - methods of monitoring financial performance.

-Balancing expectations, uncertainty of future revenue and expenditure forecasts is one of the most challenging aspects of the financial planning process.
+Balancing expectations, the uncertainty of future revenue and expenditure forecasts is one of the most challenging aspects of the financial planning process.
 As such, the longer the planning horizon, the more general the plan will be in the later years.
 Every effort has been taken to present the most current estimates and project scopes to be included in this plan.

-Current state of Council's Finances
+Current state of Council's finances

 Ku-ring-gai Council is in a sound financial position.
-The Net Operating Result for 2016/17 was a surplus of \$33.14 million after allowing for the depreciation expense on Council's \$1.1 billion portfolio of depreciable assets such as roads, footpaths, drains, buildings and others.
-If capital grants and contributions are excluded, the operating result for 2016/17 remained in surplus, with a result of \$18.82 million.
-The available working capital for 2016/17 was \$4.6 million (excluding FAG grant received in advance) which is in line with the target identified in the adopted Long Term Financial Plan.
+The Net Operating Result for 2017/18 was a surplus of \$32.5 million after allowing for the depreciation expense on Council's \$1.353 billion portfolio of depreciable assets such as roads, footpaths, drains, buildings and others.
+If capital grants and contributions are excluded, the operating result for 2017/18 remained in surplus, with a result of \$5.6 million.
+The available working capital for 2017/18 was \$4.8 million (excluding FAG grant received in advance) which is in line with the target identified in the adopted Long Term Financial Plan.

-The 2018/19 budget forecasts an operating surplus of \$26.9 million after allowing for depreciation.
-If capital grants and contributions are excluded, the operating result remains in surplus, with a result of \$6.6 million.
+The 2019/20 budget forecasts an operating surplus of \$30 million after allowing for depreciation.
+If capital grants and contributions are excluded, the operating result remains in surplus, with a result of \$10.91 million.
 This is consistent with Council's LTFP which provides a framework to achieve continued operating surpluses and maintain healthy levels of working capital and reserves.
-Loan borrowing is moderate, and manageable and will be substantially repaid over the life of the plan from identified sources of repayments in line with Council's new funding strategy.
+Loan borrowing is moderate, and manageable, and will be substantially repaid over the life of the plan from identified sources of repayments in line with Council's funding strategy.